juanessaavedra/typescript_documentation/README.md

 ```

 If we do not type a variable, then it is automatically typed as any, meaning it can receive any value, as it is in JavaScript.

+### Other TypeScript Functionalities
+This was a very quick introduction to TypeScript.
+The TypeScript documentation is a great place for learning all the other functionalities and to dive into the details of the topics we quickly covered in this chapter; it can be found at https://www.typescriptlang.org/docs/